awsdocs/amazon-opensearch-service-developer-guide/doc_source/encryption-at-rest.md

 The following are *not* encrypted when you enable encryption of data at rest, but you can take additional steps to protect them:
 + Manual snapshots: You currently can't use AWS KMS keys to encrypt manual snapshots\.
 You can, however, use server\-side encryption with S3\-managed keys or KMS keys to encrypt the bucket you use as a snapshot repository\.
 For instructions, see [Registering a manual snapshot repository](managedomains-snapshots.md#managedomains-snapshot-registerdirectory)\.
 + Slow logs and error logs: If you [publish logs](createdomain-configure-slow-logs.md) and want to encrypt them, you can encrypt their CloudWatch Logs log group using the same AWS KMS key as the OpenSearch Service domain\.
 For more information, see [Encrypt log data in CloudWatch Logs using AWS KMS](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/encrypt-log-data-kms.html) in the *Amazon CloudWatch Logs User Guide*\.

+**Note**
+You can't enable encryption at rest on an existing domain if UltraWarm is enabled on the domain\.
+You must first disable UltraWarm storage, enable encryption at rest, and then re\-enable UltraWarm\.

 OpenSearch Service supports only symmetric encryption KMS keys, not asymmetric ones\.
 To learn how to create symmetric keys, see [Creating keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.